-Total US revenues were \$12.0m for the year ended 30 June 2023 compared to \$11.5m for the prior year.
-The increased sales revenue in the US reflects primarily an improvement in sleep diagnostic and Neuroscan sales compared to the prior year, offset by a decline in neuro-diagnostic sales.
-Service revenues in the US also increased.
+Total US revenues were \$10.5m for the year ended 30 June 2024 compared to \$12.0m for the prior year.
+The decreased sales revenue in the USA reflects primarily a difficult first half of the financial year for both sleep diagnostic and Neuroscan sales compared to the prior year.
+Whilst the second half showed a significant lift in sales, compared to the first half, this was not enough to offset the declines in the first half of the financial year.
 With that said, the Company expects significantly more growth from this key market and the Company continues to strengthen the structure of the sales and marketing management and team members to drive growth in the foreseeable future.